rmccrear/lv-3-may-2024/week-3/Day-4/assignment.md

 - **Complete (5 pts)**: The webpage is successfully deployed on Netlify with comprehensive documentation.
 The submission includes a clear overview of the project, the development process, any challenges encountered, and the Netlify deployment URL.
 - **Partial (3 pts)**: The webpage is deployed, but the documentation is lacking detail or clarity.
 The deployment URL is provided but may not be well-integrated within the context of the documentation.
 - **Limited (0 pts)**: Issues with deployment on Netlify; inadequate or missing documentation.
 Essential details or the deployment URL are absent.

-### Overall Submission - 5 points

-- **Complete (5 pts)**: The submission exceeds expectations in all areas, demonstrating outstanding design, functionality, content quality, and deployment success.
-- **Partial (3 pts)**: The submission meets most requirements with competency, but there is room for improvement in one or more areas.
-- **Limited (0 pts)**: The submission fails to meet several requirements and is deficient in one or more critical areas.